Having a niche when you go self-employed is generally considered very wise. It makes marketing far easier and gives your business focus.

 Over time, I realized that gender was also irrelevant in terms of my business.
 I’d never been able to articulate why women were my market.
 I now see that I’d focused on gender because my passion is for practitioners working in the helping-healing realm and that the majority of coaches and holistic practitioners just so happen to be women.

 So gender was one aspect that characterised my niche, but it wasn’t the significant one.
 It turns out gender was a red herring.

-This clicked when I read a great piece about identifying your niche by Catherine Caine.
-It became clear: being a woman is not the characteristic that my ideal clients would most identify with.
+Being a woman is not the characteristic my ideal clients would most identify with.
 Sure, they know they’re a woman and they like it, but it’s not their woman-ness that is the shared need.